danialgoodwin/danai.app/README.md

 Open questions:
 - How to teach 'numbers', the 'set of numbers', and adding/subtracting?
 - How to teach about multiple definitions of words depending on context
+- How to teach 'colors' and its different representations (RGB, CMKY, hue, saturation, brightness)?
+This AI will start without vision.

 # 'tags' = 'context'
 axioms: {